Sizwe780/azora-os/genome/ai-hierarchy/README.md

 ## 🙏 Acknowledgments

-- Azora OS team for the vision
+- Azora ES team for the vision
 - Chamber of Ghosts for temporal intelligence
 - All contributors to the AI hierarchy system